The purpose of an origin server is to process and respond to incoming Internet requests from Internet clients.

 The physical distance between an origin server and a client making a request adds latency to the connection, increasing the time it takes for an internet resource such as a webpage to be loaded.
-The additional round-trip time (RTT) between client and origin server required for a secure internet connection using SSL/TLS also add additional latency to the request, directly impacting the experience of the client requesting data from the origin.
-By using a Content Distribution Network (CDN) round-trip time is able to be reduced, and the amount of requests to an origin server are also able to be reduced.
+The additional round-trip time (RTT) between client and origin server required for a secure Internet connection using SSL/TLS also add additional latency to the request, directly impacting the experience of the client requesting data from the origin.
+By using a content delivery network (CDN) round-trip time is able to be reduced, and the amount of requests to an origin server are also able to be reduced.

 Here's a simple example of how an edge server and an origin server work together to serve up a login page and allow a user to login to a service.
 A very simple login page requires the following static assets to be downloaded for the webpage to render properly:

 These files are all static files; they are not dynamically generated and are the same for all visitors to the website.
 As a result, these files can be both cached and served to the client from the edge server.
 All of these files can be loaded closer to the client machine and without any bandwidth consumption by the origin.

 Next, when the user enters their login and password and presses “login,” the request for dynamic content travels back to the edge server who then proxies the request back to the origin server.
 The origin then verifies the user's identity in the associated database table before sending back the specific account information.

 This interplay between edge servers handling static content and origin servers serving up dynamic content is a typical separation of concerns when using a CDN.
 The capability of some CDNs can also extend beyond this simplistic model.